memfault/interrupt/_drafts/test-automation-renode.md

 > environments for embedded
 > development]({% post_url 2020-01-07-conda-developer-environments %}).

-It turns out the Renode team packages the application in a [Renode Conda package](https://anaconda.org/antmicro/renode), but at the time of writing this post, not all platforms had the latest version (v1.9, released in March) built and released.
-For that reason, we'll install it locally.
+It turns out the Renode team packages the application in a [Renode Conda package](https://anaconda.org/antmicro/renode), but at the time of writing this post, not all platforms had the latest version released (v1.9, released in March).
+For that reason, I chose to install it locally for this post.

 ### Renode & Robot Framework